Japan's PM Suga heads to US with China on his mind | DW | 15.04.2021

 "Suga is going to want Biden to reiterate that the Senkakus are covered by the US-Japan security agreement, even though Biden administration officials have already stated that clearly since he was sworn in," Murakami said.
 "For Japan, it never hurts to have that position clearly stated again."

-Robert Eldridge, director of Northeast Asia for the Global Risk Mitigation Foundation, is less sure and says that Japan repeatedly asking the US to reiterate its support makes the security agreement look "weak."
+Robert Eldridge, director of Northeast Asia for the Global Risk Mitigation Foundation, is less sure and said Japan repeatedly asking the US to reiterate its support makes the security agreement look "weak."

 "It has been stated repeatedly that the Senkakus are under the agreement, but to keep asking for the same thing every time these officials meet tells the world that the security pact is not reliable or strong," he told DW.